guidance-guarantee-programme/pension_guidance/content/pension_pot_options.md

 If you take the 25% tax-free lump sum, under current pension rules you must buy your flexi-access product within 6 months or use one of the other options on this page.

-Alternatively, you can move your pot gradually into flexi-access - you don't have to move it all at once.
+Alternatively, you can move your pot gradually into flexi-access - you don’t have to move it all at once.
 Each time you move an amount you can take 25% tax free.

-If the pension provider your fund is with goes bust you'll be covered by the [Financial Services Compensation Scheme](http://www.fscs.org.uk/what-we-cover/).
+If the pension provider your fund is with goes bust you’ll be covered by the [Financial Services Compensation Scheme](http://www.fscs.org.uk/what-we-cover/).

 ###Continue to pay in